 I actually get the opposite and I am in no way skinny.
 But in my culture, being plump is seen as a good thing so I always have my mom and dad on my case telling me to eat more. (apparently if your collar bones show, you are too skinny).
 However, my college roommate who is actually really skinny would constantly tell me how relatives would tell her how fat she is.
-I just don’t get it… but you know people comment and pick on others because they are lacking themselves.posted over 2 years ago
+I just don’t get it… but you know people comment and pick on others because they are lacking themselves.posted almost 3 years ago

 Everyone tell me I’m skinny ( except my mom ), but I just don’t care this is who I am, the way I am and I love myself despite the fact everyone remind me how thin I am. ^^ Just head up girl and ignore bothering comments !posted over 2 years ago

 No one says anything to me now because I had a baby a few years ago so they know they’d get smacked!
 LOL.
 But honestly, there would be jabs now and then growing up (which I find now to be detrimental to a child’s self esteem), and if I ever have a daughter I will never mention things like this.
 There’s no point.

 But I will say that now I get made fun of all the time because I like fashion.
 My shoes get called hooker heels when they’re just normal high heels, and I get asked if I’m going clubbing if I’m just wearing a summer dress.
 Maybe next time i should respond, “yes, mom.
 I am going clubbing.
 Country clubbing.” :)posted over 2 years ago

 my extended family, yes.. but the comment is not valid at all as they only see me through Webcam.
 In fact, I think I’ve lost 10 pounds since the last time we met.posted over 2 years ago